 If we apply this concept to business, what then is incumbent on our leaders?
 What must they do to ensure that our workplaces are places worthy of the large number of our lives that we will spend there?
 It cannot simply be meeting the bare minimum.
-As Simon Sinek details in his outstanding book Leaders Eat Last, the owners of the HMS Titanic chose to include the only ¼ of the lifeboats necessary to save all passengers in the event that the ship foundered.
-This was not because they were inherently heartless people – it was because the rules at the time (which were written largely for ferry boats operating near land) stipulated a certain number of lifeboats.
+As Simon Sinek details in his outstanding book Leaders Eat Last, the owners of the HMS Titanic chose to include only ¼ of the lifeboats necessary to save all passengers if the ship foundered.
+This was not because they were inherently heartless people – it was because the rules at the time (which were written mainly for ferry boats operating near land) stipulated a certain number of lifeboats.
 The Titanic’s owners could rightfully claim they were operating within the law, but does anyone dispute that they were also tremendously negligent as well?

 Leaders owe their employees a company for which they can be proud to work – not simply because it follows the rules, but because it holds itself to a specific code and because the company’s work is work worth doing.
 A few years ago, Caterpillar’s equipment company developed a slogan – The World is Counting on You.
 Count on Cat.
 I’ve always been fascinated by that slogan because, in two sentences, the company elevated the concept of moving dirt to a larger societal good that the company’s customers were doing, and the company’s employees were enabling.